mihocsaszilard/music-box/README.md

 # MusicBox

-Spotify clone application built with React.
+Spotify clone built with React.
 After successful login users can access thei data from Spotify API: the name of the user, the profile picture and their playlists.

 ### Login Page
 <img src="./public/login.PNG"/>